 - Mould the dough into a rectangular shape.

-- Wrap in plastic wrap and keep in the refrigerator until further use.
+- Wrap in plastic wrap, store in a sealed container and keep in the refrigerator until further use.

 - 325g store-bought or homemade gluten-free plain flour